Social Work Graduate Programs

 MSW Admission Requirements

 Admission to the MSW Program is competitive and applicants are encouraged to submit their completed applications well in advance of the initial review date (see Application Procedures below).
 Applicants must demonstrate that they possess the potential for professional development in clinical social work practice.
 To be admitted to the MSW Program, applicants must have a baccalaureate degree from a college or university accredited by the Higher Learning Commission of the North Central Association of Colleges and Secondary Schools, or a comparable accrediting body.
-Consistent with the importance ascribed to the liberal arts perspective by Washburn University and CSWE, the applicant must present evidence of adequate preparation to engage in graduate study, including the satisfactory completion of undergraduate coursework in each of the following areas: the natural sciences, social sciences, humanities, English composition, and mathematics.
-There must also be evidence of satisfactory completion of coursework in biology and cultural diversity.
+Consistent with the importance ascribed to the liberal arts perspective by Washburn University and CSWE, the applicant must present evidence of adequate preparation to engage in graduate study, including the satisfactory completion of undergraduate coursework each of the following areas: the natural sciences, social sciences, humanities, English composition, and mathematics.
 A minimum overall grade point average of 3.0 on a 4.0 scale is expected for admission to the MSW Program.
-Admission decisions are made by the MSW Admissions Committee, comprised of social work faculty members.
-The committee weighs all aspects of the completed application, including academic performance, communication skills, commitment to the values underlying the social work profession, and personal qualities necessary for effective clinical social work practice.
+Admission decisions are made by the social work faculty member and MSW Program Director.
+The faculty weigh all aspects of the completed application, including academic performance, communication skills, commitment to the values underlying the social work profession, and personal qualities necessary for effective clinical social work practice.

 MSW Admissions-International Students